CharaChorder/docs/docs/Glossary.rst

       When an action
-      code activates a specific library, subsequent chord creation automatically groups new chords within that library's structure, allowing for context- specific chord sets (e.g., multiligual, coding, email) that can be programmatically switched during use.
+      code activates a specific library, subsequent chord creation automatically groups new chords within that library's structure, allowing for context- specific chord sets (e.g., multilingual, coding, email) that can be programmatically switched during use.

    Forced Chord Phenomenon